zhantanfeng/wireflow/README.md

 **1. Wireflow signaling server**

 The Wireflow application requires a Signaling Server to establish peer-to-peer connections and exchange necessary peer metadata.
-You may use the public server at https://signaling.wireflowio.com or deploy your own instance using the provided docker image.
+You may use the public server at https://signaling.The Wireflow Authors or deploy your own instance using the provided docker image.

 **2. Relay (TURN) Overview**